wmo-im/iwxxm/README.md

 or TAC), IWXXM is not intended to be directly used by pilots.
 IWXXM is designed to be consumed by software acting on behalf of pilots, such as display software.

-**NOTE**: this repository is currently used for testing and evaluating GitHub as part of the IWXXM development process.
-The WMO Task Team on Aviation XML (TT-AvXML) is currently evaluating the use of GitHub in IWXXM development
+**NOTE**: this repository is currently used for testing and evaluating GitHub as part of the IWXXM development process and is not yet official